*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

 Where To Find Stinkhorn Mushrooms And When

-Stinkhorn mushrooms pop up in random places in suburban regions with bare soil and they are generally found in North America, Scandinavian Europe, the U.K., South America, Africa, and Southern Asia.
-They grow in all kinds of woodland but they are more commonly found in coniferous forests.
+Stinkhorn mushrooms pop up in random places in suburban regions with bare soil and they generally grow in North America, Scandinavian Europe, the U.K., South America, Africa, and Southern Asia.
+They grow in all kinds of woodland, but usually in coniferous forests.

-Their peak season runs from June to November.
+Their peak growing season runs from June to November.

 How To Identify Them